Helen Zille: Allegations of nepotism

-While Zille was Premier, evidence emerged that she had used her influence to provide her son, Paul Maree, who was in the process of developing his private business, with state procured equipment to test his software products.
-These allegations came to light when questioned by MPL Cameron Dugmore, who referred the matter to the Public Protector's office for investigation.
-MPL Dugmore alleged that pressure was put on the Education Department by the Premier to ensure that the tablets be provided to her son, and that other businesses were prejudiced in the process, and that the nepotism matter was clear.
-MPL Dugmore also requested the Western Cape Legislature investigate the Premier for Breach of Ethics.
+While Zille was Premier, MPL Cameron Dugmore accused her of nepotism, alleging that she had used her influence as Premiere to put pressure on the Education Department to provide her son, Paul Maree, with state procured equipment to test his software products.
+Dugmore alleged that tablets were provided to her son, who was in the process of developing his private business, and that other businesses were prejudiced in the process.
+Dugmore referred the matter to the Public Protector's office for investigation and requested the Western Cape Legislature investigate the Premier for Breach of Ethics.

 Personal life

 Zille married Professor Johann Maree in 1982, and they have two sons.
 She is a member of the Rondebosch United Church in Cape Town.